FAR -- Part 5

 (2) The contracting officer shall announce the end of the streamlined or standard competition by making a formal public announcement of the performance decision.
 (See OMB Circular A-76).

 (f) Section 8(a) competitive acquisition.
-When a national buy requirement is being considered for competitive acquisition limited to eligible 8(a) concerns under Subpart 19.8, the contracting officer must transmit a synopsis of the proposed contract action to the GPE.
+When a national buy requirement is being considered for competitive acquisition limited to eligible 8(a) participants under Subpart 19.8, the contracting officer must transmit a synopsis of the proposed contract action to the GPE.
 The synopsis may be transmitted to the GPE concurrent with submission of the agency offering (see 19.804-2) to the Small Business Administration (SBA).
 The synopsis should also include information --

 (2) Specifying the North American Industry Classification System (NAICS) code;

-(4) Encouraging interested 8(a) firms to request a copy of the solicitation as expeditiously as possible since the solicitation will be issued without further notice upon SBA acceptance of the requirement for the section 8(a) program.
+(4) Encouraging interested 8(a) participants to request a copy of the solicitation as expeditiously as possible since the solicitation will be issued without further notice upon SBA acceptance of the requirement for the section 8(a) program.

 (a) The following entities may transmit a notice to the GPE, to seek competition for subcontracts, to increase participation by qualified HUBZone small business, small, small disadvantaged, women-owned small business, veteran-owned small business and service-disabled veteran-owned small business concerns, and to meet established subcontracting plan goals: